 Do Cats Need Baths?

 Unlike humans or dogs, most cats don't need to be bathed often.
 Instead, cats naturally use their tongue and teeth to remove dirt, sand, dead skin cells, bacteria, and loose fur.
-According to the SPCA, the average cat spends around five hours a day grooming itself.
+According to the ASPCA, the average cat spends around five hours a day grooming itself.

 The National Cat Groomers of America recommends bathing cats every 4 to 6 weeks to keep their coats looking their best.
 Cats and kittens with long hair will likely need to be groomed and bathed regularly using cat shampoos to prevent their coats from becoming matted or pelted and to manage shedding and hairballs.
 Unless your cat suffers from skin infections, a skin condition, or other medical issues, they won't need to be bathed very often, if at all.